Azure-Friends/azure-friends.github.io/_pages/index.md

 ## Register for updates

 We'll be posting our content on social media, such as Twitter and LinkedIn.
-If you'd like to be notified of any future events, please subscribe to our [Mailing List](http://eepurl.com/hMQdOT).
-We promise we won't spam you.
+If you'd like to be notified of any future events, please join us in  [Meetup](https://www.meetup.com/azure-and-friends-helsinki/) page

+### Event venue

+We are constantly looking for companies to sponsor event venue, food and drinks.
+If you would you be interested on this please reach organizers in Meetup](https://www.meetup.com/azure-and-friends-helsinki/) or [Slack](https://msgurut.azurewebsites.net/)

+### Speakers

+Azure & Friends is always open for new & old speakers.
+If you are interested on speaking we would be more than happy to spar with you on helping to create presentations and coming up with a topic.
+Please reach out any of the organizer on Meetup](https://www.meetup.com/azure-and-friends-helsinki/) or [Slack](https://msgurut.azurewebsites.net/).

 ### Contact

-If you have questions, ideas or just feel like you would like to join this merry group of ours, please reach us out on [Twitter](https://twitter.com/azureandfriends) or [Slack](https://msgurut.azurewebsites.net/) (in which you can find us from the #azure-and-friends channel)
+If you have questions, ideas or just feel like you would like to join this merry group of ours, please reach us out on [Slack](https://msgurut.azurewebsites.net/) (in which you can find us from the #azure-and-friends channel)